bnhovde/ES2015-talk/README.md

 When it came time to start writing the talk I realized how little of ES6 I was using.
 There's SO much there.
 I knew it was big but as I kept discovering new features I started to worry about the length of this talk.

-> Q: How many of you are using ES6 today?
+* Q: How many of you are using ES6 today?
-> Q: How many of you are using ES6 in a actual product?
+* Q: How many of you are using ES6 in an actual product?
 So a production website or an app etc?

-Ok, so for [the ones that do], this will be more of a refresher. nd please shout if I miss something!
+Ok, so for you[the ones that do], this will be more of a refresher.
+And please shout if I miss something!

 --

-### Goals
+## Goals

-*
-*
-*
-*
+* -> Javascript: where it is, where it's going
+* -> ES6 - very large - focus on befenicial features.
+* -> Lots of primitives for library builders, might not see unless actively look
+* -> What's next?
+Upcoming features - ES2016

 ---

-> [Goals]

 These are the goals of this talk.

+> [Slide: Goals]

 Firstly, I'd like everyone to leave feeling like they have a full understanding of where JavaScript is right now and where it's going.

 Then there's the new features.
+There's a ton of them.
+ES6 is a beast.

 I'll primarily focus on the ones that will most likely benefit you.
 A lot of the new features are primitives primarily for people that build libraries on top of, so you might not ever see unless you actively go looking.

 Because of the amount of new stuff, I don't expect - unless you know all of the features already - that you'll rememeber everything I cover here today.

-What I want you to do is, as I go through the features think about they would fit in with your workflow and codebase, and then make a mental note of them.
+All I want you to do is, (as I go through the features), think about they would fit in with your workflow and in your code, and then make a mental note of them.

-Lastly, if you absolutely hate JavaScript then I’m sure there’ll be things I show you here that’ll fuel your hatred even more.
+Lastly, if you absolutely hate JavaScript then I’m sure there’ll be things I show you here that’ll really fuel your hatred to new levels.

 I'll also touch on this year's release - "ES2016" - and other upcoming features if there's time.

 So!

 __

-### About me
+## About me

-*
+* -> Personal intro
+* -> FED since ~2010.
+Lots of time reading.
+Like sharing knowledge.
-*
+* -> Name, meaning,
+* -> S: Home town.
+Middle of norway.
+South of the wall.
+* -> S: Home town.
+House.
-*
+* -> S: Pick axe.
+* -> S: Tourist attraction.
+Play cards right = train to concert hall.
-*
+* -> Enough about me..

 ---

-> [About me]
+> [Slide: About me]

 Who am I, and how am I qualified to be here talking to you all?
 Good question.

 I've been a front-end developer since around 2010.
 I spend an unhealthy amount of time reading about this stuff, and I love sharing knowledge, which is why I'm here.

+> [Slide: Name]

+My name is pretty unusual, and before this talk I went online to try and find the meaning of it for you.
+Here's the down-low.

+> [Slide: Map]

+This is where I'm from.
+In the middle of norway (but south of the wall).

+> [Slide: Map 2]

+You could actually drive there.
+It'd take you 23 hours via a ferry from Denmark.

+> [Slide: Folldal]

+This is my home town.
+That's my house (just joking)

+> [Slide: pickaxe]

+Folldal used to be a mining town, so that's a big one in front of the council.

-> [Name]
+> [Slide: train]

+Now it's a tourist attraction, and if you play your cards right you get to go on a train into the mines...

-> [Folldal]
+> [Slide: concert hall]

+..where there's a concert hall.

 Anyway, that's plenty about me I think.
 Let's get to it.